Section 61R - Content of investigation report

 However, this requirement does not apply to information where privilege has been waived.
 Privilege will be waived where a person engages in conduct which is inconsistent with the maintenance of the privilege.
 If a person discloses privileged information to OVIC during an investigation, this may amount to a waiver of privilege unless special arrangements between OVIC and the agency were made.

-Where an agency wishes to give privileged information to OVIC in confidence without waiving its privilege over the information, it should consider seeking legal advice and obtain OVIC’s express agreement receive the information on a confidential basis and to not disclose the privileged information.
+Where an agency wishes to give privileged information to OVIC in confidence without waiving its privilege over the information, it should consider seeking legal advice and obtain OVIC’s express agreement to receive the information on a confidential basis and to not disclose the privileged information.

 For more information on when a document will be subject to legal professional privilege or client legal privilege, see section 32 – Documents affecting legal proceedings.